moby-codes/JS-Game/README.md

 # JS-Game
-small game build using canvas and Vanilla JS
+small shooter game build using canvas and Vanilla JS